antz22/ConnectAnon/README.md

 - add an if check sayign that if users is over like 50 then dont check thorugh each one?

+### iOS Debugging

+- Had to add url scheme when changing googleservice-info.plist > https://github.com/googlesamples/google-services/issues/81
+- A bunch of stuff with architectures and stuff?? check git history to see what i changed

 ### Problems
 - there will probably be duplicate conversations somewhere, a person will get someone they've already talked to.
 - volunteers might get duplicate requests. will rarely happen though, hopefully.